 Now, go to Cloudflare.
 Copy nameservers and replace the Cloudflare nameservers with your domain nameservers.

 Step 5: Setup SSL/TLS

-Now, you need to setup SSL for your website.
-For that, go to ‘SSL/TLS’ button on the top.
+Now, you need to set up SSL for your website.
+For that, go to the ‘SSL/TLS’ button on the top.

-Next step is, go to ‘Edge Certificates’ tab.
-Scroll down to the page and configure few settings as given below.
+The next step is, to go to the ‘Edge Certificates’ tab.
+Scroll down to the page and configure a few settings as given below.

 Also, scroll down and make sure that ‘Automatic HTTPS Rewrites’ is enabled.